Nas Is Like: Music video

 The song's music video, directed by Nick Quested, shows Nas rapping in the Queensbridge projects and features cameos by NBA player Ron Artest and fellow Queensbridge rappers Nature and The Bravehearts.
+It was the first video on his YouTube channel to surpass 100 million views.

 Reception and influence

 "Nas Is Like" was positively received on a commercial and critical level.
 It reached number 86 on the Billboard Hot 100, number 14 on the Canadian Singles Chart and peaked at number 3 on the Rap songs chart.
 M.F.
 DiBella of Allmusic justifies the success of "Nas Is Like" stating: "Superproducer Premier comes to save the day...["Nas Is Like" is] nothing short of Illmatic perfection.
 "Nas Is Like"'s symphonic composition is the perfect complement for an MC of Nas' supreme vocal quality and precise lyrics."

 The song's popularity caused various songs to borrow "Nas Is Like"'s beat, structure and lyrics: